 Since 1991 the known communal nest sites have been observed intensively (Vogel 1994, Wilson et al. 2004) and individuals have been marked.
 Nesting occurs in underground burrows that are filled with loose soil, and gravid iguanas often begin digging trial holes long before egg laying.
 Females deposit their eggs from late May to June, and hatchlings emerge after approximately 85-87 days of incubation.
 Following oviposition, females guard their nests from other laying females for several days up to two weeks, including aggressive interactions such as threat displays, biting, and chasing.
-Clutch sizes range from 6-20 eggs depending on the size and age of the female.
+Clutch sizes range from 6-20 eggs depending on the size and age of the female (R. van Veen and B. Wilson pers. comm.).
 Hatching success varies from 0 to 100%, and appears to be related to maternal body size and seasonal rainfall extremes.

 The northeastern portion of the Hellshire Hills has been totally degraded, and much of the land in this section is now virtually barren.
 Along the north-central border, charcoal burners have moved 2-3 km into the forest and are approaching the two major iguana nesting sites.
 Along the south coast, charcoal burners have cut some of the coastal forest, although they have not yet expanded their activities far northwards into the limestone karstland.
 The central and most of the western sections of the Hellshire Hills are still covered with little-disturbed, primary tropical dry forest (McLaren et al. 2011).
 However, even in intact forest, iguanas are vulnerable to pressure from invasive alien predators, particularly dogs, cats, and mongooses.